 Latest News from Ramsgate's Heritage Action Zone

 Ramsgate was designated as a Heritage Action Zone (HAZ) in April of 2017 to encourage economic growth using the historic environment as a catalyst.
-Nearly two years on, we're excited to share what's been going on in the town:
+Find out what's been happening as a result of the project:

 Researching Ramsgate's history and heritage